QubesOS/qubes-doc/user/templates/windows/qubes-windows.rst

-For better integration, a set of drivers and services, called Qubes Windows Tools (QWT) is available.
+For better integration, a set of drivers and services, called Qubes Windows Tools (QWT), is available.
 Installation of these tools is straightforward and is described in a :doc:`separate document </user/templates/windows/qubes-windows-tools-4-1>`.
 QWT’s main features are:

 - Copy/paste between qubes